DaveInTO/combo-tree/README.md

 - icontains.js (filtering.
 It can be found in repository)

 ##Configurations:
-- isMultiple: {True/False} | decide if it is multiple selection behaviour or single
+- isMultiple: {True/False} | Whether it is multiple selection behaviour or single.
-- source: {JSON Data Array} | takes source of combobox dropdown menu as a JSON array.
+- source: {JSON Data Array} | Takes source of combobox dropdown menu as a JSON array (see Sample).
-- expandAll: {True/False} | Whether to expand the tree or not
+- expandAll: {True/False} | Whether to expand the tree or not.
+- parentIncludesChilds: {True/False} | Whether selecting a parent implicitely means childs are selected as well and thus cannot be selected independently (only for multi select).

 ##Usage